Jcsportline is not only the biggest carbon car parts manufacturer,but also your carbon tuning parts solution partner

 Dry Carbon Fiber

-Dry carbon fiber’s name also comes from its manufacturing process.
-During manufacture, dry carbon fiber has its resin pre-preg that is, resin is built into the fiber.
+Dry carbon fiber’s name also comes from its manufacturing process custom bumpers for cars.
+During manufacture custom dashboard, dry carbon fiber has its resin pre-preg that is, resin is built into the fiber.
 Since no resin is being directly applied,

 the fiber is “dry”.The pre-preg fiber is placed in an autoclave to cure at high pressure and heat, which removes impurities and strengthens the material.

 Because the resin is baked in rather than applied on top, the fiber generally comes out looking flat rather than glossy.

 Comparing The Two

 Now that we’ve broken down the definitions of wet and dry carbon fiber, let’s see how they match up in different categories.

 Wet: Less expensive – production requires less costly equipment

 Dry: More expensive – prepreg fiber costs more to produce, and the need for an autoclave also ramps up costs

 Wet: Weaker – the wet process has a greater potential for air bubbles and wavy fiber weaves, which reduces the strength